htrajan/ht-drawsteel/Draw Steel Rules.md

 #### INFILTRATION TACTICS

-You and your allies do `(SURGE)` when attacking from concealment or while hidden.
+You and your allies do `⚡` when attacking from concealment or while hidden.

 #### MELEE SUPERIORITY